ABOUT

 Publications

-Caroline has undertaken research in the field of mental health and has numerous publications including:
+I have undertaken research in the field of mental health and have numerous publications including:

 Kular A, Birken M, Wood L, Parkinson J, Bacarese-Hamilton T, Blakley L, et al. (2025) Exploring pathways to compulsory detention and ways to prevent repeat compulsory detentions in England; clinician perspectives.
 PLOS Ment Health 2(6): e0000314. https://doi.org/10.1371/journal.pmen.0000314